 This is an overview and intro document.
-It is the first piece of collateral created for the product.
+This initial “framing” of the product is the first piece of collateral created for use by the product team.
 Virtually all other collateral proceeds from it.
-This product snapshot is the initial “framing” of the product.

 A Concise High-level Overview